mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

     'encoder' 'waitForRos; roslaunch testing_brubotics arduino.launch
     '

-* **Add trajectory**: In order to ask a trajectory to the drone (e.g. a step in all 3 directions), one must create a txt file with the trajectory encoded in it.
+* **Add trajectory**: In order to ask a trajectory to the UAV (e.g. a step in all 3 directions), one must create a txt file with the trajectory encoded in it.
   This can be done by adding the following lines in the input of the tmux session (Always change the name of the folders accordingly to your folders and files):

   .. code-block:: shell

-      'goto_start' 'WaitForRos; roslaunch testing_brubotics load_trajectory.launch file:=tmux_scripts/load_transportation/1_one_drone_validation_encoder/trajectories/movement1_uav1.txt; rosservice call /'"$UAV_NAME"'/control_manager/goto_trajectory_start
+      'goto_start' 'WaitForRos; roslaunch testing_brubotics load_trajectory.launch file:=tmux_scripts/load_transportation/1_one_UAV_validation_encoder/trajectories/movement1_uav1.txt; rosservice call /'"$UAV_NAME"'/control_manager/goto_trajectory_start
     '
       'start_challenge' 'waitForRos; history -s rosservice call /'"$UAV_NAME"'/control_manager/start_trajectory_tracking '

   As "history -s" is present, you'll have to navigate to the correct tmux tab to launch this trajectory when needed.
 To generate these .txt files, follow the next section.

-When your shell script is ready, try to launch it (remotely to test as well the network) without making the drone take-off (not toggle the take off switch of the transmitter) to see if no error is displayed.
+When your shell script is ready, try to launch it (remotely to test as well the network) without making the UAV take-off (not toggle the take off switch of the transmitter) to see if no error is displayed.
 Errors can easilly happens if indentation and spaces are not consistent, so this must be checked several times to ensure that no problem will occur during a real take-off.

 * **Custom configurations** In your folder where the just_flying.sh template is pasted, create a folder custom_configs where you will put your yaml files to overwrite